Wildfire won’t wait for you to make a plan.

 Fire Danger Rating map updated daily.
 Courtesy of BC Wildfire Services

-Know your risk rating
+Know your fire danger rating

 Not sure what it means and what you can or should do in a certain rating?
 Click the FDR tabs below to get informed and prepared.